Skip to main content

 composite wood product handout

 Using certified products lowers occupants’ risk of exposure to high levels of formaldehyde from construction materials.
-These Indoor airPLUS specifications can be implemented by requiring documentation of material certification for each material submittal package from sub-contractors.
+These Indoor AirPlus specifications can be implemented by requiring documentation of material certification for each material submittal package from sub-contractors.
 Any submittal requirements, such as manufacturer documentation of product certifications, should be clearly outlined in the project specifications and/or subcontractor bid package.
-Information for each third party certification and emissions standard required by Indoor airPLUS can be found in the report How to Find Indoor airPLUS Compliant Low-Emission Products.
+Information for each third party certification and emissions standard required by Indoor AirPlus can be found in the report How to Find Indoor AirPlus Compliant Low-Emission Products.

 The report provides guidance on identifying compliant products including industry databases and examples of product labeling.
 The guide also includes more detailed descriptions of the compliant third-party standards and certifications applicable to low-formaldehyde composite wood.
 Utilize this guide when outlining detailed product certifications to be included in the project specifications and/or subcontractor bid package.